KeyanSong/431-2018/slides/class18/README.md

 Everyone completed it.
 Thanks!
 The responses are at http://bit.ly/431-2018-minute17-response.

+### Note on the Project

+Whether your results are significant or not has nothing to do with your grade on the project.
+That's true for Study 1 and for Study 2.

 ### Helping Out

 One student asked "Can others in the class provide a hint of what resource they have found most helpful to them for this class (ex: R cheat sheets, the class notes, etc)?"